-The 22-year-old Brazilian has made a big impression in preseason and his manager expects big things from the former Inter midfielder both at home and in Europe.Liverpool boss Brendan Rodgers believes that the "magical" Philippe Coutinho can take the Champions League by storm.
+The 22-year-old Brazilian has made a big impression in pre-season this summer and his manager expects big things from the former Inter midfielder both at home and in EuropeLiverpool boss Brendan Rodgers believes that the "magical" Philippe Coutinho can take the Champions League by storm.

 The Brazilian playmaker has regularly shown glimpses of his ability since arriving at Anfield from Inter in January 2013.

-He made 33 Premier League appearances as Liverpool went agonizingly close to winning the title last season and was one of its standout players throughout preseason after missing out on a place in his country's World Cup squad.
+He made 33 Premier League appearances as Liverpool went agonisingly close to winning the title last term and was one of their standout players throughout pre-season after missing out on a place in his country's World Cup squad.

 The Reds will return to the Champions League in 2014-15 following a five-year absence and, after watching a virtuoso Coutinho display in his side's 4-0 demolition of Borussia Dortmund on Sunday, Rodgers tipped the 22-year-old to shine on European club football's biggest stage.